What are some ways to help heal chronic pain?

 What are the different forms of chronic pain?

 Chronic pain can come in many different forms and appear across your body.
-Common types of chronic pain include:
+Common types include:

 • Arthritis, or joint pain.